FAQ

 • How long will various traffic hazards be an issue?

-• What are the lighting conditions, and will they change during the work shift? (sunlight, overcast sky, fog, rain, or snow).
+• What are the lighting conditions, and will they change during the work shift?
+(For example, will it be sunlight, an overcast sky, fog, rain, or snow?)

 • Will traffic volume, vehicle sizes, speeds, and stopping conditions be an issue?

-• Will there be any hazard controls already in place (e.g., barriers, traffic cones, etc.)?
+• Will any hazard controls already exist (e.g., barriers, traffic cones, etc.)?

 • What distractions might occur that would draw workers’ attention away from hazards?

-• How are the sightlines for vehicle operators?
+• What are the sightlines for vehicle operators?

-With the information gathered from a full assessment, then the worker can select the proper high-visibility PPE.
-Using hi-vis safety apparel helps defend against accidents by providing more warning to others that are working in the same area.
+With the information gathered from a full assessment, the worker can select the proper high-visibility PPE.
+Using high-visibility safety apparel helps defend against accidents by providing more warning to others working in the same area.

-Combined-performance material is a retroreflective material that is also fluorescent.
-Not all retroreflective materials are fluorescent, however, and not all fluorescent materials are retroreflective.
+A combined-performance material is a retroreflective material that is also fluorescent.
+However, not all retroreflective materials are fluorescent, and not all fluorescent materials are retroreflective.

 What should I look for in high visibility clothing?

-When it comes to selecting the right hi-vis safety apparel, there are key factors to keep in mind, aligning with both ANSI recommendations and your specific needs.
-These aspects ensure optimal performance, visibility, and comfort for your workforce, as well as compliance.
+When selecting the right hi-vis safety apparel, key factors must be considered.
+These factors align with both ANSI recommendations and your specific needs.
+These aspects ensure optimal performance, visibility, and comfort for your workforce and compliance.

 Size:

-• Larger and brighter is more visible than smaller and less reflective.
+• Larger and brighter are more visible than smaller and less reflective.
 More coverage provides better visibility in all viewing directions.

 • Stripes of colors contrast with the background material to provide good visibility.
 Stripes on the arms and legs can give visual clues about the person’s motion wearing the garment.